Hopscotch

 It does not apply to information collected by:

-• Us offline or through any other means, including on any other website operated by Company or any third party; or
+• Us, offline or through any other means, including on any other website operated by Company or any third party; or

 • Any third party, including through any application or content (including advertising) that may link to or be accessible from or on the Website.

 Please read this Policy carefully to understand our policies and practices regarding your information and how we will treat it.
 If you do not agree with our policies and practices, your choice is not to use our Website.
 By accessing or using this Website, you agree to this Privacy Policy.
 This Policy may change from time to time (see Changes to Our Privacy Policy).
-Your continued use of this Website after we make changes is deemed to be acceptance of those changes, so please check the Policy periodically for updates.

 Our Website is not intended for children under 13 years of age.
 No one under age 13 may provide any information to or on the Website.
 We do not knowingly collect personal information from children under 13.
-If you are under 13, do not use or provide any information on this Website or on or through any of its features.
+If you are under 13, do not use or provide any information to this Website or on or through any of its features.

-If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a child under 13, please contact us at:
+If we learn that we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
+If you believe we might have received any information from or about a child under 13, please contact us at:

 Hopscotch Labs Limited